PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 PART 1 – INTERVIEW

-a specific aviation-related topic.
-There are no right or wrong answers – show you
+then to a specific aviation-related topic.
+There are no right or wrong answers –

-understand the questions by responding to them directly and fully.
-The examiner
+show you understand the questions by responding to them directly and fully.

 Listen to this candidate answering some questions about his role in aviation.